culbec/OOP/README.md

 ### [Car Dealership](https://github.com/culbec/Qt_OOP_Cars)

 This is my project for the semester, which resembles a Car Dealership from real life.
-It allows a user to do car apply car specific functionalities, for file stored cars.
+It allows a user to apply car specific functionalities, for file stored cars.

 ## Technologies used